ikappaki/standard-streams-test/README.md

 In the above, sending a new line character to stderr had no effect.

-stderr can be reset to fully buffered mode, in which case a custom buffer size can be specified
+stderr can be reset to fully buffered mode, in which case a custom buffer size can be specified:
 ```
 >stest :pipe-to-child-stderr :pipe-size 0 :read 2 :write 8 :flbuf 8
 [CMD*:30872] :pipe-to-child-stderr :pipe-size 0 :read 2 :write 8 :flbuf 8